Gilmore Girls Pulled Netflix Accident Twitter Reaction

 Autumn is here!!
 I'm ready for cosy jumpers and pumpkin spiced lattes and rainy days and Gilmore Girls rewatch (and #FX2017) ?☕☔ pic.twitter.com/e6sJ823tcH— Bo Marit // FX2017 (@BoMarit89) October 1, 2017

-Then, to their horror, they suddenly couldn't find Gilmore Girls on October 1.
-This realization brought a bit of hysteria to Twitter.
+Then, to their horror, they suddenly couldn't find Gilmore Girls on 1st October.
+This realisation brought a bit of hysteria to Twitter.

 Advertisement